After you have registered with the OSD program, follow these steps to access accommodations:

 Sign Language Interpreting

-If you need an interpreter for other school related activities, you also need to schedule with the OSD Director or the OSD Lead Interpreter.
+If you need an interpreter for other school related activities, you also need to schedule with the OSD staff.
 Requests for interpreters for other programs or activities offered at Normandale Community College need to be made at least 3 business days in advance.
-Forms to request interpreters can be obtained in the OSD office in L2751.
+Contact OSD@normandale.edu.

 Other accommodations including organization and time management assistance and course selection are determined on a case-by-case basis.
-Students can schedule an appointment with the OSD staff by signing up for an available time on the schedules posted on the door on L2751.
+Students can schedule an appointment with the OSD staff by speaking with the staff in L2751 or calling 952-358-8625.

 What if I have a concern about my accommodations or access to programs, services, or activities?